pkasila/lbsu-mif-contest/README.md

 These are the tasks given to the Computer Science majors in the Lyceum BSU.

-There was a group assignment for lyceists to create their own contest tasks to be included in the unified Contests for both 10IM and 10IPh.
+There was a group assignment for lyceists to create their contest task.
+These tasks became the basis for the unified Contests for 10IM and 10IPh.
 There are tasks and solutions for them.

 ## Tasks

+**REMEMBER**, the tasks were automatically translated into English from Russian using Google Translate without any corrections.

 | #   | Task 10IM                      | Solution 10IM                                                                                                                                                                                                                                            | Task 10IPh                      | Solution 10IPh                                                                                                                                                                                                                             |
 |-----|--------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|---------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|